mrstacey1284/indigo-netdev/README.md

 if running on the command line.
 Some devices, such as routers or other embedded linux servers, use the `poweroff` command rather than `shutdown`.

+The "Username" property will be passed to the SSH client to authenticate on the remote system.
+If this is left blank, the Indigo server user will be used.
+For most applications, this value will be set to the super user account (e.g. "root") to enable shutting down the system from the command line.

 *NOTE* once turned off, these devices must be turned on at the system.

 ### Telnet Server